symfony/webpack-encore/README.rst

     ;

-Internally, this ``autoProvidejQuery()`` method uses the ``autoProvideVariables()`` method from webpack.
+Internally, this ``autoProvidejQuery()`` method uses the ``autoProvideVariables()`` method from Webpack.
 In practice, it's equivalent to doing:

 .. code-block:: javascript